AI Master's Programs Jump 167% to 310 Across 304 U.S. Colleges

 In 2025, Texas was the #1 state for AI degrees, hosting 39 programs across 21 universities, driven by a mix of R1 research activity and strong state-level funding for applied AI.

-What does a 167 percent jump in AI master’s programs really mean for the talent pipeline?
-The 2025 AI Degree Report shows 310 master’s degrees across 304 U.S. colleges, up from 116 in 2022, and 193 undergraduate AI degrees, more than double the previous year.
+A 167 percent surge in AI master’s programs sounds impressive, but what does it actually mean for the talent pipeline?
+The 2025 AI Degree Report lists 310 master’s degrees at 304 U.S. colleges - up from just 116 in 2022 - and 193 undergraduate AI degrees, which is more than double the year before.

 Common Questions Answered